MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 If the host doesn't change the `ResultFilePath` of the downloaded file, the downloaded files will be downloaded to a subfolder with the app package's name in the `Downloads` folder.

-If the host changes the `ResultFilePath` of the downloaded file, the file will only be downloaded if the app has access to that file path by default.
+If the host changes the `ResultFilePath` of the downloaded file, the file will only be downloaded if the app has access to that file path by default, regardless of the capabilities that are set.
+The `ResultFilePath` must be set to a location in the `application install directory` or in `application data locations`.

 ###### Downloads Hub